A. W. Smith: Politics

-The passing of the Local Government Act of 1894 caused a rift in Feltham; the once united town began to divide over the issues it raised.
+The passing of the Local Government Act 1894 caused a rift in Feltham; the once united town began to divide over the issues it raised.
 At this time Smith was approached by some fellow community members and was encouraged to run, so he did in order to maintain the current rates on property.
-He was elected with a majority to be Chairman of the First Parish Council of Feltham; however, he only attended one meeting after which he declared public life was too slow for him.
+He was elected with a majority to be chairman of the first parish council of Feltham; however, he only attended one meeting after which he declared public life was too slow for him.
 He remained nominal chair and a co-chair was elected by the rest of the group.

-The End of the Story
+The end of the story

 Smith continued work in much the same manner for a number of years.
 He acquired more land in several different purchases as late as 1920.
 He worked tirelessly until his death in 1927 caused by heat failure after a bout with influenza at 71.
 He is buried in Feltham cemetery.